 Merrimack had its first social library in 1798, and another one around 1850, but the public library did not become a reality until much later.
 In 1891, NH state legislature passed a law designed to encourage towns that didn't already have a public library to establish one.
 This encouragement came in the form of $100 worth of books donated to those towns that established a public library under the "simple and reasonable provisions of the law".
-Almost 40 years after the second social library was created, in March 1892 at the Town Meeting, Merrimack voters elected to accept the offer of books from the State, and to purchase more books worth a sum of $25.
+In March 1892 at the Town Meeting, Merrimack voters elected to accept the offer of books from the State, and to purchase more books worth a sum of $25.
 They also elected the first Library Trustees: Rev. E.A.
 Keep, Henry A. Harris, and Dr. Warren W. Pillsbury, Chairman.The new public library opened on January 1, 1893 in Dr. Pillsbury's home.
 Through the generosity of James B. Hoitt and Dr. George C. Hoitt, the new library received 88 volumes donated from the Charles T. Cotton Library at Thornton's Ferry along with 33 volumes donated from other sources.
 By March, the library owned 283 volumes, had issued 64 library cards and had loaned 186 books.

 Initially, the library building was located across the street (this building is now an apartment house, owned by the Connell Family).
 However, in 1918, Mrs. Mabel Lucretia Haseltine and Mrs. Bertha Louise Gordon offered to build a library for the town in memory of their parents, Levi Franklin Lowell and Hannah Burnham Lowell.
 On March 6, 1925, the first library building in Merrimack was dedicated.